Dasharo/docs/docs/unified-test-documentation/dasharo-performance/412-opnsense-serial-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BOS002.001 Boot OPNsense (serial output) stable from disk after warm-boot
+## BOS002.001 Boot OPNsense (serial output) from disk after warm-boot

 **Test description**

-This test aims to verify that OPNsense (serial output) stable could be booted from the disk on the DUT after warm-boot.
+This test aims to verify that OPNsense (serial output) could be booted from the disk on the DUT after warm-boot.
 The test is performed in multiple iterations.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = OPNsense (serial output) stable
+1. `OPERATING_SYSTEM` = OPNsense serial 23.01

 **Test setup**